brianr482/ng-modular-template/README.md

 - components.
 - modules: this is because I think we can have submodules of our feat modules.
 These submodules follow the same pattern I'm describing.
 - services: only those who the module will be using.
-- interfaces: create interfaces help you to define the structure of the data you're going to be handling.
 - pages: Place here those components which represent main wrappers of your module.
 - guards.